yuichi-takeuchi/TaskController/README.md

 # TaskControllerCode
-C++ codes for auditory cue presentations and fluid reward deliveries with STM microcomputers.
+C/C++ codes for auditory cue presentations and fluid reward deliveries with STM microcomputers.
 C1-C4.cpp are for control on buzzers and LEDs, solenoid valves, task cycles, and digitization of two analog external inputs, respectively.
 Information on device is available here (https://figshare.com/articles/TaskController/6154751).